 What gets tested?

-Your inspector should check that the fuse board complies to current regulations, that everything is correctly earthed to prevent potential electrical shocks and that all sockets, switches and any included electrical accessories (such as white goods) are correctly installed.
+Your inspector should check that the fuse board complies with current regulations, that everything is correctly earthed to prevent potential electrical shocks and that all sockets, switches and any included electrical accessories (such as white goods) are correctly installed.

 How much does an EICR cost?